Isaac Asimov said this was his favorite of his own writing, which made me curious to read it.

 The Big Bang is the most famous example of a reversal (or at least increase) of entropy, where in a single moment, a massive (infinite?) amount of entropy is created (or comes from somewhere, relative to our universe, at least).

 So the first thing that made the ending great was the fact that I was thinking the whole time that there would be no way to come up with a good answer to the question, an then Multivac did end up coming up with one that I completely missed.

 Then also, the lead up to the last line was great - showing the slow an painful burnout of all of humanity, then all the stars in the Universe, and then basically the entire Universe itself.
-I find this to be a beautiful image - the idea of the Universe slowly dying - an this part also reminded me of Timelapse of the Future, which is also fire.
+This was a beautiful image - the idea of the Universe slowly dying - and this part also reminded me of Timelapse of the Future, which is also fire.